jsonion/node-rhizome/README.md

 ### Main class is exported as "remap"

 The main benefit of using "remap" class object is that it enables reusing preparsed properties for multiple JavaScript objects.
-The following example a Facebook JSON archive is remapped to a more flat form, with additional perks showcased.
+In the following example a Facebook JSON archive is remapped to a more flat form, with additional perks showcased.

 ```javascript
 import { remap } from 'jsonion-remap';